Aymn-Mohd/Enhanced-RNN---LTSM-Based-Network-Intrustion-Detection-using-Federated-Learning/README.md

 # Hybrid RNN-LSTM Network for Intrusion Detection with Federated Learning

 ## Project Overview
 This project implements a hybrid deep learning model combining RNN and LSTM architectures for network intrusion detection.
-The model is designed to detect various types of network attacks using the KDD Cup '99 dataset.
-It supports both standalone and federated learning modes.
+The model is designed to detect various types of network attacks using the NSL-KDD dataset.
+It supports both standalone and federated learning modes, leveraging the Flower framework for distributed training.

 ## Model Architecture
 ```mermaid